KarthikkrishnanJ/class-track-by-karthik/SECURITY.md

 ## Supported Versions

-The latest version of Class Tracker is actively maintained and receives security updates.
+The latest version of Class Track is actively maintained and receives security updates.

 | Version        | Supported |
 | -------------- | --------- |